Quick Answer: Flamingo Wins for Resort Feel, The LINQ Wins for Convenience

 Verdict: LINQ for consistency.
 Flamingo for broader overall value potential.

-Pool & Resort Experience
+Pool & Resort Feel

 This is one of the clearest differences in the matchup.